mojolicious/mojo.js/README.md

   * An amazing **backend** framework, allowing you to easily grow single file prototypes into well-structured MVC web applications.
+    * Powerful out of the box with RESTful routes, WebSockets, HTTP/HTTPS user agent, plugins, commands, templates, content negotiation, cookies, session management, multipart forms, form and JSON validation, testing framework, HTML/XML parser, static file server, MIME types, logger, first class Unicode support and much more for you to discover.
     * Everything you need to build cloud-native microservices for state of the art container environments.
-    * Powerful out of the box with RESTful routes, WebSockets, HTTP/HTTPS user agent, plugins, commands, templates, content negotiation, cookies, session management, multipart forms, form and JSON validation, testing framework, HTML/XML parser, static file server, first class Unicode support and much more for you to discover.
     * No default Model.
 Just use your favorite database.
 We like [PostgreSQL](https://www.postgresql.org) and [Knex.js](http://knexjs.org).
     * No default frontend framework.
 Pair it with [React](https://reactjs.org) or [Vue](https://vuejs.org) for a great